Yomguithereal/colifrapy/README.md

 ```

 ##Philosophy
-The goal of colifrapy is to load a yaml configuration file which
+The goal of colifrapy is to load a yaml configuration file managing
-is going to manage several settings such as your command line arguments,
+several settings such as your command line arguments,
-version name and if needed, your contextual settings.
+version name and, if needed, your contextual settings.

 Once those settings are loaded, you can call upon colifrapy models to do the
 work while remaining able to access critical utilities such as argv opts, settings